 Yes, most power banks do come pre-charged.
 However, in most cases, it won’t be a full charge, but something around 75% or less.
 You’ll almost never buy a new power bank that is completely charged out of the box.

 Of course, you could receive a completely empty power bank as well.
-That’s especially the case with devices that have been on the shelf for a long time before being sold.
+That’s especially the case with most devices that have been on the shelf for a long period of time before being sold.
 After a while power banks, just like any other battery, will start losing power until they completely deplete their charge.
-For more information on this topic, check out our previous article on how long does a power bank keeps its charge.
+For more information on this topic, check out our previous article on how long a power bank keeps its charge.

 In order to assess the charging level, check how many LED lights are blinking when you press the power button.
 Most power banks have 4 LED lights that indicate the level of charging.
 Each of them stands for 25 percent power, on average.
 So if you see 3 out of 4 lights blinking, then the power bank is charged to around 75%.

-However, some portable chargers come with LCD displays that showcase exactly how much charge it is left.
+However, some portable chargers come with LCD displays that showcase exactly how much charge is left.
 Power banks with display screens are more accurate in this regard.

 Please note that the majority of power banks do not come with a wall charger.
 Many people are not aware of this when they place the order and then get disappointed when they see that the package does not contain one.
 Furthermore, you should know that not all chargers are the same in terms of the power they can supply.

 Some of them supply more power and thus can charge a power bank faster, while others are slower and they can add several hours to the charging time of your device.
-For a selection of fast wall chargers, see our article about the best chargers with QC 3.0 and 4.0.

 Some Maintenance Tips